 Importing Audio - Workspace

 The final option for importing audio into your session is using the workspace browser (Window > New Workspace).
 The workspace browser has attracted criticism from some members of the team and while it is far from perfect I would still recommend anyone who hasn’t used it before to investigate it as it offers elastic time based auditioning features which are not available using other methods.
 Discussion of the Workspace browser goes beyond the scope of this article but in terms of potential pitfalls when importing audio the Workspace browser works in the same way as dragging and dropping and if the prefs do not force copying of compatible files it is still possible to add files rather than copying them.

 To audition files from the Import Audio dialogue or the Workspace browser You will need a valid audition path set up.
 In small systems this is probably going to be the same as your default stereo output.
 To set up your audition path go to I/O settings (Setup > I/O) and go to the output tab.
-Another thing to be aware of is that if you are working with imported loops and samples, these tend to be normalised or heavily limited.
+Another thing to be aware of is that if you are working with imported loops and samples, these tend to have been limited.
 As such they usually will be much louder than material which has been tracked into a system so be careful when auditioning.
 Additionally if you use imported, full-scale loops and leave your faders 0dB you will clip the output, if you don’t have a master fader you probably won’t realise and if you EQ by boosting frequencies you will drive your system further into the red.
 All very common mistakes but easily avoided if you are aware of the danger.